gares/vscoq-language-server/dm/README.md

-## The document Manager
+## The Document Manager

 ### internal

-Some internal modules are actually not private in the `dune` sense
+Some internal modules are actually not private in the `dune` sense, since we also generate binaries which do need to see these modules.

 - [scheduler](sheduler.mli) is in charge of analyzing a document and plan its execution.
 It knows which Coq sentences change the parser and which